arjunkc/scanner-scripts/README.md

 1. Add argparse functionality.
 Working on this on Jul 03 2018
 1. Create a new thinkpad git branch.
 Then you can merge things if necessary.
-1. Install the newest version of brscan-skey and see if it passes along information about duplex scanning.
+1.      ~~Install the newest version of brscan-skey and see if it passes along information about duplex scanning.~~ There are scripts that automatically create the files.
+I would have to see it work, but I don't really see it working.
+You can only scan from the flatbed, it seems, and it only creates single files, no batch mode.
+I should add this to the main section of the readme.
 1. Have to fix the logfile inside single-sided-scan.py.
 Currently it writes to a fixed /home/arjun directory.
 I should make this write to $HOME or something.
 I think it fails now if the logfile does not exist.
 1. Have to allow a directory argument to `run_chown`.
 Currently its being called by `convert_to_pdf` as well.
 1. Have to fix single-sided-scan.py so that it accounts for permissions properly.